 Time to Prepare our Barbecue Ribs for the Gas Grill……

 First I slather mustard all over the ribs.
 I am using the your basic yellow mustard here but I do often experiment trying different mustards including Dijon and coarse ground mustard.
-That’s the fun of barbecue!
-Once you get the hang of the basic idea you can try different things to make it your own.
+That's the fun of barbecue!
+Once you get the hang of the basic idea you can try different variations to make it your own.

 Next sprinkle the dry rub onto the ribs.
 You will develop your own preference as to how thick you want it but try to get as uniform coverage as possible.
 Make sure the ribs are thoroughly covered.
 After the ribs are coated with the dry rub, I cover them loosely with waxed paper and let them rest in the fridge while we get the gas grill ready.
-I usually allow 2 hours for the spices and mustard to blend with the meat in the fridge but you can go up to 4 hours.
+I usually allow at least 2 hours for the spices and mustard to blend with the meat in the fridge but you can go up to 4 hours.

 It’s time to get our “Heat Source”, the gas grill, ready for our Barbecue Ribs!

 Grilling Pork Back Ribs is easy on the gas grill.
-There’s no need for fancy equipment, just a little ingenuity.
+There's no need for fancy equipment, just a little ingenuity.
 Step one is get the wood ready.
-That’s right ….wood!
-Even though we’re cooking on a gas grill, we’re going to need some wood to impart that delicious smoky flavor.
-There are a number of woods that you can use – hickory, maple, oak, apple, cherry, among many.
+That's right .... wood!
+Even though we're cooking on a gas grill, we're going to need some wood to impart that delicious smoky flavor.
+There are a number of woods that you can use - hickory, maple, oak, apple, cherry, among many.
 Stay away from the wood from conifers like pine, spruce, fir as the smoke from a conifer will tend to be bitter and more chemical.
 My personal preference when it is available is apple because the smoke is sweet and so aromatic.
 And for me apple wood is readily available!
 I am lucky that we have lots of apple trees here on our property and they always need pruning.

 I trim the leaves off the branches and cut the wood to length.
 The wood is freshly cut (“green” as they say in the world of fire wood) so it contains lots of moisture.
 That’s perfect for our application as dry wood wouldn’t smolder as much and might even ignite (don’t want flame!).
 If you have to use “seasoned” wood (wood that is dried out) whether whole or chips, be sure to presoak the wood in water for at least 2-3 hours before you use it.